 Being engaged is like betting real money on a stock, instead of just researching about it, or having your own child instead of babysitting someone else’s.
-If you don’t invest your own unique and independent opinions into the public discourse, you have no skin in the game.
+If you don’t invest your own unique opinions into the public discourse, you have no skin in the game.
 If you are truly engaged, the problem becomes personal.
 You are no longer a passive observer.
 You care about the outcome.
-We need to encourage white people to be engaged in the problem of racism.
+We need to encourage white people to engage in the problem of racism.
 We don’t want them hunkering down until the storm passes.
-If we continue the current state, the storm will never pass because they are a big (or bigger) part of the problem.
+If we continue the current state, the storm will never pass because they are big (or bigger) part of the problem.

 I believe the current rise of white nationalism is a backlash from the years of suppression where every black person’s argument was accepted as true and authoritative, and every white person’s argument was dismissed as false and illegitimate.
 People who contributed to creating this environment should ask themselves what this ultimately achieves.